 - Mix veggies of your choice can be included.
 You can add vegetables like potatoes, carrots, french beans, green peas, cauliflower, beets, broccoli, corn etc.

-- If baking paneer cutlet, then bake at 180 degrees celsius in a preheated oven till the tops are golden and crisp.
+- If baking paneer cutlet, then bake them at 180 degrees celsius in a preheated oven till the tops are golden and crisp.
 Brush some oil on the cutlets before baking.

 - Less oil can also be used while pan frying.
 However don’t deep fry them as these cutlets are soft and can break while deep frying.

-- Less spice powders can be added as per your preferences.
+- Less spice powders can be added as per your taste preferences.
 For kids sensitive to spicy taste, skip green chilli and reduce ginger and garlic.
 Skip or add the remaining spice powders in less amounts.

 - Tofu can be used instead of paneer.